 Walk Through Culture

 Take a tour of Canada’s Mural Town — Chemainus.
 Learn about local history and art through the extensive display of murals exhibited throughout the community.
 Stop in at Waterwheel Park then head through the Gateway to Old Chemainus for more shops.
 Warning!
 While you’re exploring the murals, you might find yourself drawn into some of the local shops and restaurants.
-Take a break between murals and grab a coffee at the Owl’s Nest Bakery and Bistro, then pick-up a unique local t-shirt at Van-Isle Style.
+Take a break between murals and grab a coffee at the Owl’s Nest Bakery and Bistro, then do some local shopping at Beyond the Usual.

 In Duncan, follow the yellow footprints through the Duncan Totem Tour.
 This area is the traditional territory of the Quw’usun’ (Cowichan) people who have been cultivating arts and culture in this region for thousands of years.
 The totem tour is an on-going project that has developed into the most extensive outdoor collection of publicly displayed Totem Poles in the world.
 Read more about the Totem Tour Here.

 Walk through history on Ladysmith’s Historic First Avenue.
 Recently awarded the title of Canada’s Great Street, First Avenue is a diverse mixture of local businesses, housing and services.
 Through streetscape enhancements, heritage preservation and adaptive reuse of historic buildings, Ladysmith has developed a fabulous area that will make you want to stay awhile.

 In Cowichan, you can experience luxury and wilderness on the same day.
 Book your family a whale watching adventure through Ocean EcoVentures out of Cowichan Bay.
 Headed by an expert captain/naturalist these wildlife tours are an excellent way to see the region on the water!
 Book your family’s adventure ahead of time to ensure your sailing.